 Reduce Dampness

-Woodlice thrive in moist environments.
-Use dehumidifiers in damp areas and ensure your home and garden buildings are adequately ventilated.
-You should also fix any leaks promptly and ensure exhaust fans are installed and running smoothly in bathrooms and kitchens.
+Woodlice thrive in moist environments, so this is the single most important step.
+Use dehumidifiers in damp areas and make sure your home and garden buildings are well ventilated.
+Fix any leaks promptly, and ensure extractor fans in bathrooms and kitchens are installed and running smoothly.

 Remove Infested Vegetation

-Maintain your garden regularly.
-This may involve cleaning up and removing decaying vegetation and organic debris.
-This includes cut grass, leaf litter, rotting wood, and plant debris.
-You should also ensure decaying organic matter is out of reach in your kitchen (e.g. vegetable peels).
+Maintain your garden regularly, clearing decaying vegetation and organic debris such as cut grass, leaf litter, rotting wood and plant debris.
+Keep decaying organic matter out of reach in your kitchen too (for example, vegetable peelings).

 Seal Entry Points

-Inspect your home for potential entry points that woodlice could pass through.
-This includes cracks and crevices around windows, doors, and pipes.
-Seal these areas thoroughly to prevent woodlice from entering your home.
+Inspect your home for potential entry points – cracks and crevices around windows, doors and pipes – and seal them thoroughly to keep woodlice out.

 Natural DIY Woodlice Control